Off-Road Vehicle Information

-Within the Shire of Gingin, there are two areas Gazetted under the Control of Vehicles (Off-road Areas) Act, where, along with road registered vehicles, vehicles not registered for on-road use are permitted.
+Within the Shire of Gingin there are two areas gazetted under the Control of Vehicles (Off-Road Areas) Act, where - in addition to road registered vehicles - vehicles not registered for on-road use are permitted.
 The Ledge Point area caters for two, three or four-wheel motorbikes only, while the Lancelin Off Road Vehicle Area can be used by two, three or four-wheel motorbikes, plus beach buggies or four-wheel drive vehicles.

-In order to use either area, the vehicle must be road registered or registered for Off-Road use and restrictions in relation to age limits, safety equipment and noise apply.
-Vehicles can be registered at any Licensing Centre.
-For locations visit www.dpi.wa.gov.au/licensing or call 13 11 56.
-There is a fee applicable.
+In order to use either area, the vehicle must be road registered or registered for off-road use and restrictions in relation to age limits, safety equipment and noise apply.
+Vehicles can be registered at any licensing centre - for locations visit http://www.transport.wa.gov.au/licensing/visit-a-licensing-centre-or-agent.asp or call 13 11 56.
+The fee is currently $15.00, with a one-off $15.00 fee for number plates the first time the vehicle is registered.
 Infringement notices are issued for non-compliance with any of the restrictions, or for failure to register the vehicle.

-Because of the very nature of the area, it should only be entered by four-wheel drive vehicles.
-Only the parking area at Lancelin is suitable for two-wheel drive vehicles that could easily become bogged in other tracks in the dunes, causing a dangerous situation for all concerned.
+Given the very nature of the area, it should only be entered by four-wheel drive vehicles.
+Only the parking area at Lancelin is suitable for two-wheel drive vehicles which could easily become bogged in other tracks within the dunes, causing a dangerous situation for all concerned.

-The sand dunes to the east of the Lancelin townsite are subjected to strong winds from the south/west and at times the east, that cause the shape of the actual dune to change.
-Often, these wind conditions cause drop-offs to occur that cannot be seen when approaching the crest of the dune.
+The sand dunes to the east of the Lancelin town site are subjected to strong winds from the south-west, and at times the east, which cause the shape of the dunes to change.
+These wind conditions cause drop-offs to occur which cannot be seen when approaching the crest of the dune.
 Always check the area out before riding.

 Extreme care needs to be taken by all those who use the area to help prevent accidents.